 The museum is located on the lovely waterfront, a top Wellington attraction, so you can end your day with a relaxing meal in a waterfront restaurant.

-Take a Twilight Tour in Zealandia
+Take a twilight tour in the Zealandia Ecosanctuary

-Time Magazine awarded Zealandia one of the top 100 places to be on earth.
+Time Magazine awarded Zealandia Ecosanctuary one of the top 100 places to be on earth.
 This urban eco-sanctuary is a global first as it is fully enclosed and protected from predators.

-It has brought indigenous birds, reptiles and small animals from the very brink of extinction and into the urban spaces.
+It has brought indigenous birds, reptiles, and small animals from the very brink of extinction and into the urban spaces.
 Today, Wellington literally trills with birdsong.

-Day or night Zealandia offers visitors a treat of local birds and animals.
-There are four two hour guided tours through the park everyday, one of them a night tour.
+Day or night, Zealandia offers visitors a treat of local birds and animals.
+There are four two-hour guided tours through the park every day, one of them a night tour.

-Tour by torch light, to see the creatures of the dark.
+Tour by torchlight to see the creatures of the dark.
 If you’d prefer to make your own way around this urban sanctuary, there are maps available.
 You can also take a step back in time and partake in the interactive exhibitions on offer.

-Picnic at the Top of Mount Victoria
+Picnic at the top of Mount Victoria

 Discover Middle Earth at the Weta Cave

-Take a ride in the Wellington cable car
+Take a ride in the Wellington Cable Car

 The Wellington Cable Car is a funicular that was built in the late 19th century.
 It rattles up 120 meters from Lambton Quay to lush Kelburn.

-Up here the view of the harbour is spectacular.
-Though this iconic ride is just five minutes long, at its destination you’ll find a cable car museum worth wandering through.
+Up here, the view of the harbour is spectacular.
+Though this iconic ride is just five minutes long, at its destination, you’ll find a cable car museum worth wandering through.
 The museum has a collection of cable car exhibits.
 You can also watch a short movie featuring the construction of these cars.

-The Wellington Cable Car drops you right alongside the Wellington Botanical Gardens.
+The Wellington Cable Car drops you right alongside the Wellington Botanical Garden.
 You may as well use the opportunity to walk some of the trails that meander through the 60 acres of tranquil garden back to where you started.

-Visit the night market in Cuba Street
+Visit the night market on Cuba Street

 Lively Cuba Street is one the most famous in Wellington.
-It’s a pedestrian mall full of shops, restaurants and quaint coffee shops.
-The street attracts Wellington’s creatives and features street performers, exhibitions and art galleries.
+It’s a pedestrian mall full of shops, restaurants, and quaint coffee shops.
+The street attracts Wellington’s creatives and features street performers, exhibitions, and art galleries.

-Cuba Street really comes alive on Friday and Saturday night when it hosts the Wellington Street Market where food from around the world is on sale and the air is redolent with the aromas of spices and herbs.
+Cuba Street really comes alive on Friday and Saturday night when it hosts the Wellington Street Market, where food from around the world is on sale, and the air is redolent with the aromas of spices and herbs.